-8.390 As discussed in the Governance section, targets for household consumption are set per capita (per capita consumption, PCC).
-Each of our four demand programmes (as described above in the Modelling section) have associated reductions to PCC over time.
-This is demonstrated assuming PCC savings associated with government led policy C+ (see section on Government Led Demand Reduction) in Table 8-65 below.

-8.391 It is important to note that achieving the Government targets on PCC is reliant on all of the identified Government-led policy and demand reduction actions coming into place and delivering as modelled.
+- 8.400 As discussed in the Governance section, targets for household consumption are set per capita (per capita consumption, PCC).
+Each of our four demand programmes (as described above in the Modelling section) have associated reductions to PCC over time. - 8.401 It is important to note that achieving the Government targets on PCC is reliant on all of the identified Government-led policy and demand reduction actions coming into place and delivering as modelled.
 Our demand reduction activities such as smart meter, water efficiency and customer engagement, will not meet the Government PCC target of 110 l/head/day without these Government-led policy changes.